Meat pie (Australia and New Zealand)

-In Australia and New Zealand, a meat pie is a hand-sized pie containing diced or minced meat and gravy, sometimes with onion, mushrooms, or cheese and often consumed as a takeaway food snack.
+In Australia and New Zealand, a meat pie is a handheld savoury pie containing diced or minced meat and gravy, sometimes with onion, mushrooms or cheese, and often consumed as a takeaway food snack.

-This variant of the standard meat pie is considered iconic.
+This variant of the traditional meat pie is considered iconic.
 It was described by New South Wales Premier Bob Carr in 2003 as Australia's "national dish".
-New Zealanders regard the meat pie as a part of New Zealand cuisine, and it forms part of the New Zealand national identity.
+New Zealanders also regard the meat pie as a part of New Zealand cuisine, and it forms part of the New Zealand national identity.

 Commercial production

+Meat pies are made in numerous neighbourhood bakery shops in Australia and New Zealand.